Online Speculative Decoding: Experiments

 As depicted in Figure 2, both for Vicuna-7B and FLAN-T5, in the beginning, \tool yields a lower token acceptance rate in comparison to the offline distilled model.
 Nevertheless, these acceptance rates rise swiftly as the draft model is exposed to more data.
 We also annotate the token acceptance rate from the offline setting to highlight the potential peak performance that the online serving system could reach.
 In all instances, the online context can achieve comparable results.
 In some scenarios, \tool even surpasses the token acceptance rate of the offline test alphas.
 This discrepancy can be attributed to the fact that offline test alphas are assessed on the entire test dataset, whereas the online alphas represent the moving average of the latest 50 requests.
 It's plausible that \tool performs optimally on specific data subsets, particularly if those subsets are more narrowly distributed than the complete dataset.

-{\bf Distribution Shifts.} We evaluate \tool's ability to adapt to changes in data distribution.
-We detail the dataset preparation in Appendix~\ref{appendix:distribution-shift}.
+{\bf Distribution Shifts.} We evaluate \tool's ability to adapt to distribution shifts.
+We employ a single LLaMA-160M as the initial draft model and Vicuna-7B as the target model.
+To simulate the distribution shift, we integrate data from diverse datasets.
+Concretely, we select 2k prompts from each dataset.
+The data from the four datasets are amalgamated by direct concatenation, such that the records from $i\times2k$ to $(i+1)\times2k$ belong solely to dataset $i$.

 As illustrated in Figure~\ref{fig:dis-shift}, \tool's alpha value dips notably at distribution boundaries, especially around 2K, 4K, and 6K records.
 This is anticipated since the draft model initially struggles when faced with a new distribution.
 However, the alpha value rebounds quickly as \tool processes more data, highlighting its adaptability to shifting query distributions.

 We also compared our results to those from a static setting.
 To ensure the draft model wasn't just memorizing data, we chose samples distinct from the online evaluation data.
 These samples correspond to 30\%, 50\%, 70\%, and 100\% of each dataset's online evaluation volume, at 0.6K, 1K, 1.4K, and 2K quantities respectively.
 As depicted in Figure~\ref{fig:dis-shift}, upon an initial shift in query distribution, \tool's performance aligns with or slightly trails the distillation with 30\% data.
 However, it quickly catches up, matching or even surpassing performances seen with 70\% to 100\% data access.
 This highlights \tool's ability to rival models fully exposed to the query distribution, even without intimate knowledge of the underlying query dynamics.